It's an appealing income play to consider PDS Biotechnology Corporation (PDSB) - The Dwinnex

-After finishing at $8.87 in the prior trading day, PDS Biotechnology Corporation (NASDAQ: PDSB) closed at $9.20, up 3.72%.
-In other words, the price has increased by $+0.33 from its previous closing price.
-On the day, 419536 shares were traded.
-PDSB stock price reached its highest trading level at $9.33 during the session, while it also had its lowest trading level at $8.79.
+After finishing at $9.34 in the prior trading day, PDS Biotechnology Corporation (NASDAQ: PDSB) closed at $9.08, down -2.78%.
+In other words, the price has decreased by -$0.26 from its previous closing price.
+On the day, 863591 shares were traded.
+PDSB stock price reached its highest trading level at $9.31 during the session, while it also had its lowest trading level at $8.48.

 5 Undervalued Stocks For 2023